begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### NOTES

-In Windows NT systems, line endings in files are denoted by the character sequence RETURN + LINEFEED rather than the single LINEFEED used in UNIX files.
+In Windows-based systems, line endings in files are denoted by the character sequence RETURN + LINEFEED rather than the single LINEFEED used in UNIX files.
 The value of offset should take into account this extra byte on each line in Windows NT file systems.

-If you use the [OPENDEV](#OPENDEV) statement to open a 1/4-inch cartridge tape (60 MB or 150 MB) for sequential processing, you can move the file pointer only to the beginning or the end of the data.
-For diskette drives, you can move the file pointer only to the start of the data.
+If you use the [OPENDEV](#OPENDEV) statement to open a tape device for sequential processing, you can move the file pointer only to the beginning or the end of the data.

 Seeking beyond the end of the file and then writing creates a gap, or hole, in the file.
 This hole occupies no physical space, and